 As the numbers showed, the problem will only get worse.
 The rise of automated click fraud means fewer real users are seeing ads, leading to wasted budgets and misleading analytics.
 Marketers struggle to optimize campaigns when fraud distorts engagement metrics, making it harder to allocate budgets effectively.

 Click fraud comes in many forms, each with its own methods and motivations.
-While some fraudsters act out of direct competition, others exploit ad networks for financial gain.
-Here’s a comprehensive breakdown of the most common types of click fraud and how they work.
+While some fraudsters act out of direct competition, others exploit ad networks for financial gain or simply take advantage of poor ad placements.

 Who’s behind it?
 Your competitors.